 Yes.
 As will any treatment for skin cancer, Mohs surgery will leave a scar.

 Mohs surgery preserves as much healthy skin as possible and maximizes options for repairing the surgical defect, once the tumor is completely removed.
 Once the Mohs surgeon has completely removed your skin cancer through Mohs surgery, reconstruction for optimizing the final functional and cosmetic result becomes the highest priority.
-Generally, a post-surgical scar improves with time and can take up to 1 year or more to fully mature.
+Generally, a post-surgical scar improves with time and can take up to one year or more to fully mature.
 As your surgical site heals, new blood vessels can appear and support the healing changes occurring underneath the skin.
 This can result in the reddish appearance of the scar.
 This change is temporary and will improve with time.

 In addition, the normal healing process involves a period of skin contraction, which often peaks 4 to 6 weeks after the surgery.
 This may appear as a bumpiness or hardening of the scar.
 On the face, this change is nearly always temporary and the scar will soften and improve with time.
 If you have a history of abnormal scarring, such as hypertrophic scars or keloids, or if there are problems with the healing of your scar, injections or other treatments may be used to optimize the cosmetic result.
 Your Mohs surgeon is available for you throughout the healing process to discuss any concerns that may arise.